 Remember that writing is a process.
 If you get stuck as you go, utilize your resources:

-Watch the short video below for information on APA formatting.
+Watch the short video below for an introduction to APA style.

 Step 7: Creating a reference page